What kind of student will succeed at the University of Michigan?

-How do you decide which waitlist students you’ll admit?
+How do you decide which waitlist applicants you’ll admit?

 Since we invited you to be on our waitlist, we strongly believe you have the capability to be successful in college and, if space were available, you could succeed at Michigan.
-Once we get a clear picture of how many admitted students fail to meet the enrollment deposit deadline, we’ll know how many waitlist students to whom we’ll offer admission.
+Once we get a clear picture of how many admitted applicants fail to meet the enrollment deposit deadline, we’ll know how many waitlisted applicants to whom we’ll offer admission.
 From there, we give each application a comprehensive review, focusing on quality of the academic preparation in high school, grades, scores on the ACT and/or SAT, personal characteristics and attributes, responses to the short answer and essay questions, and recommendations from high school counselors and teachers.
 Most recent grade trend will be evaluated as well.
-For more information on how we review applications, please review How We Evaluate Your Application.
+For more information on how we review applications, please reference How We Evaluate Your Application above.

 How many applicants are offered admission from the waitlist?